 The computer lab is available to currently enrolled Golden Gate University students for research and school-related purposes.
-Programs available on these machines include word processing, spreadsheets, LexisNexis, Westlaw, BloombergBNA, and other legal online services, as well as access to the Internet.
-Printing is \$0.13 per side of the page.
+Programs available on these machines include word processing, spreadsheets, LexisNexis, Westlaw, Bloomberg, and other legal online services, as well as access to the Internet.
+Printing is \$0.15 per side of the page.
 As only currently registered GGU students may use the labs; students may be asked to show their photo IDs while using the computers.
-Plug-in and wireless network access is available throughout the law library.
+Wireless network access is available throughout the law library.